olivierfriard/boris_docs/index.rst

 Within a set of modifiers, you can add a modifier by writing the modifier in the **Modifier** edit box.
-You can choose a shortcut (one character) to this modifier (optionnal).
+You can choose a shortcut (one character - case sensitive) to this modifier (optional).
 Then press the **right-arrow** button to add the new modifiers to the set.

 .. image:: images/modifiers_2.png